satyalyadav/clarus-music/README.md

    npm run dev
    ```

-   This will start the Vite development server.
+   This will start both the backend API server (on port 3000) and the Vite development server (on port 5173).
 Open your browser to the URL shown (typically `http://localhost:5173`).

+   **Note:** The backend server is required for Bandcamp URL metadata extraction.
+If you only need Apple Music search, you can run just the frontend with `npm run dev:frontend`.

 ## Usage

-1. **Add Songs**: Click "add song" and select audio files from your device
+1. **Add Songs**: Click "add song" and select audio files from your device.
+You can also paste Apple Music or Bandcamp URLs in the search field to automatically fill in song metadata (artist, album, cover art).
 2. **Organize**: Create albums, artists, genres, and playlists
 3. **Play Music**: Click any song to start playing
 4. **Enjoy**: Your library persists in your browser - no login needed!